 FELBER: Kellee, let's go to Catalina.
 We'll take a - we'll take the seaplane.
 We'll scuba dive near the arcade there.
 Come on.

-EDWARDS: You know, it's funny - I actually learned to dive in Catalina.
+EDWARDS: You know what's funny?
+I actually learned to dive in Catalina.

 SAGAL: How did you get interested in being basically an adventurer?

 EDWARDS: Well, I started taking road trips with my parents at a very, very young age.
 And I - when I started to look at the world and watching Nat Geo and Travel Channel and all this, I'm like, oh, I should go to these places.